Insurance10 min read

 Why Get P&C Licensed in South Carolina?

-• Growing population — Over 5 million and rapidly expanding
+• Growing population - Above 5 million and rapidly expanding

-• Extensive coastline — Charleston, Myrtle Beach, Hilton Head markets
+• Extensive coastline - Charleston, Myrtle Beach, and Hilton Head markets

-• Hurricane exposure — High demand for specialized coverage
+• Hurricane exposure - High demand for specialized wind and flood expertise

 • Tourism industry - Vacation rentals and commercial opportunities

-• Competitive compensation — Strong market for coastal expertise
+• Competitive compensation - Strong market for coastal coverage specialists

 Start Your FREE South Carolina P&C Exam Prep